Pyxels/nvim-config/README.md

+> [!WARNING]
+> This is my old config.
+My new nix based config can be found at [github:pyxels/nixvim-config](https://github.com/pyxels/nixvim-config).

 # Pyxels Nvim PDE

 This setup was originally based on the [Neovim from scratch playlist by LunarVim](https://github.com/LunarVim/Neovim-from-scratch) and grew with time to fit my own needs.